OutofAi/OutofFocus/README.md

 Out of AI presents a flexible tool in Gradio to manipulate your images.
 This is our first version of Image modification tool through prompt manipulation by reconstruction through diffusion inversion process.
-We recommend running it on GPU with at least 15GB VRAM and preferabbly a A100 GPU for the best experience.
+We recommend running it on GPU with at least 15GB VRAM and preferably a A100 GPU for the best experience.

 https://github.com/user-attachments/assets/de8a4f9d-cdad-4b73-962e-2cc42bbc2e0d